 This website is a history of Scattery Island or Inis Cathaigh as it is also known.
-The island sits snugly on the Shannon Estuary near the town of Kilrush and because of its setting has experienced and seen much of Ireland’s history up close.
+The island sits snugly on the Shannon Estuary approx 2km from the town of Kilrush and because of its setting has experienced and seen much of Ireland’s history up close.
 In the 6th century, Senan a local monk returned from Europe and set up a monastery on the island, it was later invaded by the Vikings who were pursued in the 10th Century by Brian Boru.
 The monastery was disbanded in the reformation era and later became a garrison for the British who feared the French and Spanish.
 The Spanish did visit the island when retreating from the English in 1588.
 The last settlement of people came to the island in the mid-nineteenth century and although the island is now uninhabited, their descendants still live in the surrounding mainland.
 The island is now managed by the OPW.

 Contributing to the site

 We would love to hear from you!
 You can add a comment about anything on the website by clicking on the ‘Add a comment’ link at the bottom of each page.
 You can also submit your own photos, stories or information to the site by using our contribution form.
 Contact us if you have any queries by selecting the contact us tab.
 Help us keep this website alive and honour the story of this beautiful Island- A place Apart.